 2. Banker to Government: - To both the central government and state governments, RBI acts as the Banker.
 RBI performs functions like collecting taxes, making payments on behalf of central government, maintain debt of public union, provides loans to the government without securities (up to three months) etc.

 RBI also advises the government on matters related to banking and finance, international finance, financing of five-year plans, mobilizing resources, and banking legislation.

 3. Bankers' Bank and Lender of Last Resort: - As RBI is banker’s bank, RBI can issue licenses and other permissions to new banks.
 The rules and regulation given by RBI should be followed by all the banks in India.
 These rules and regulations of RBI can be related to reserve ratio, bank rate, repo rate and reverse repo rate etc. RBI also collect precautionary deposits from commercial banks and thus also act as a clearing houses.

-5. Controller of Foreign Exchange Operations: – When it comes to Foreign Exchange Operations, RBI acts as the authorized dealer in foreign exchange, gold coin, bullion etc. on behalf of government.
+5. A Controller of Foreign Exchange Operations: - When it comes to Foreign Exchange Operations, RBI acts as the authorized dealer in foreign exchange, gold coin, bullion etc. on behalf of the government.
 In order to control foreign exchange operations of the country, RBI is the authorized agent.
 RBI also maintains the equilibrium between Balance of Trade and Balance of Payment Accounts.

 II.
 Non- monetary functions

 RBI also performs some non-monetary functions which can be classified as follows: -